 Dutch-process cocoa

 Dutch-process cocoa (or European-style cocoa) has been treated with alkali to yield a deeper, neutral, less acidic flavor.
-Altering the amount of alkali changes the pH, darkening the color, and lightening the flavor of unsweetened cocoa.

 Again, color differences

 The lighter the cocoa’s color, the stronger the flavor, and the darker the color, the mellower the flavor.
-Black cocoa powder, used in Oreos, is ultra-Dutched and has the mildest flavor.
+Black cocoa powder, the kind used in Oreos, is ultra-Dutched and has the mildest flavor.
 It’s also often pricier due to the extra processing.

 Cocoa Powder: Natural vs. Dutch-process & its uses